ABI-Software/scaffoldmaker/docs/scaffolds/colon.rst

 the scaffold when *Number of elements through wall* is set to ``4``.
 Alternatively, the entire colon wall can be represented as a single layer by setting *Number of elements through wall* to ``1``.

-[A special ``Material`` parameter set is provided to allow new species' parameters to be developed from the material coordinates definition (see below).]

 Coordinates
 -----------